Context is Canada’s premiere Christian voice in news and current affairs.

-Currently in its eighth TV season, Context’s team of broadcast journalists report on complex stories and are there for when major stories break like, the Syrian refugee Crisis, First Nations Peoples, Marijuana legislation, Climate Change, Assisted Dying, The Humboldt Bus Tragedy, The Las Vegas Shootings, and many other top news stories in our constantly changing 24/7 news cycle.
+Currently in its ninth TV season, Context’s team of broadcast journalists report on complex stories and are there for when major stories break like, the Syrian refugee Crisis, First Nations Peoples, Marijuana legislation, Climate Change, Assisted Dying, The Humboldt Bus Tragedy, The Las Vegas Shootings, and many other top news stories in our constantly changing 24/7 news cycle.
 Produced out of Crossroads’ studios in Burlington, and from the CBC building in Toronto, the show provides a platform for Canadian and global issues.
 Context’s distinctive voice gives our audience a perspective they don’t hear in other media.

 “We love working with Context TV.
 They do the same thing we do: they listen to the story, tell the story, and change the story.”